jimmygizmo/bedrock/README.md

 > numbers to find the best mapping.
 Bedrock has many potential modules so this scheme will be used to make
 > sense of potentially many port numbers in a complex stack.

-### Use your Browser to have a look at the API.
-Try these URLs:

     For OpenAPI interactive docs and API tools, navigate to: https://127.0.0.1:48000/docs